rpodols/employee-tracker/README.md

 * Node.js

 ## Installation
-* to install, clone the repository from GitHub, run the command 'npm i' while in the project directory, and then run 'node index' to launch the employee tracker within the terminal/command line
+* to install, clone the repository from GitHub, run the command 'npm i' while in the project directory, and then run 'node app' to launch the employee tracker within the terminal/command line.  if database does not exist, additionally please run schema.sql, and seeds.sql to populate data into the database.  this can be done in the terminal - using the command 'mysql -u root -p', and then entering the mysql password.  if your mysql username is not root, please substitute your username in that command.  within mysql, run 'source db/schema.sql' to run the schema, and to seed, run 'source db/seeds.sql'.  running 'node app' in terminal after should result in a populated database.

 ## Usage
 * this can be used to manage a company's employee database